KenKundert/inform/README.rst

    testing.
 If not given, sys.stderr is used.
 \**kwargs:
    Any additional keyword arguments are made attributes that are ignored by Messenger, but may be accessed by the messengers.
-The default messages assume the presence of the following additional keyword arguments (if not specified they are assumed to be None):

-   mute (bool):
+The Messenger class provides the following user accessible methods.
+These methods are available as functions, which act on the current Messenger.

+suppress_output(mute):
-       All output is suppressed except on fatal errors.
-Logging is also suppressed. quiet (bool):
+   If the argument is true, all output is suppressed except for fatal errors.

-       Normal output is suppressed if this is set (it is still logged) verbose (bool):
-       Comments are output to user, normally they are just logged. narrate (bool):
-       Narration is output to user, normally it is just logged.
+done():
+   Terminates the program normally (exit status is 0).

+terminate(status=None):
+   Terminate the program with the given exit status.
+If specified, the exit status should be a positive integer less than 128.
+Usually, the following values are used:

+   | 0: success
+   | 1: unexpected error
+   | 2: invalid invocation
+   | 3: panic

+   If the exit status is not specified, then the exit status is set to 1 if an error occurred and 0 otherwise.

+terminate_if_errors(status=1):
+   Terminate the program with the given exit status if an error has occurred.

+errors_accrued():
+   Return the number of errors that have accrued.

+disconnect():
+   Deactivate the current Messenger, leaving no active Messenger.

 MessengerGenerator Class
 ------------------------